(spoiler for Deep Blue Sea ahead)

 However, this week, something magical happened in the form the trailer for the upcoming The MEG.
 Watching this trailer, I honestly don’t know what we’re going to get.
-It swings wildly from genuine frightfest to Piranha-like banter to “Beyond the Sea” playing while people are getting mowed down by the prehistoric beast.
-It could be problematic if this is a film that can’t decide what it wants to be.
-However, if it embraces what it is (a movie starring Jason Statham about a giant shark that inexpicably starts targeting beaches after being in deep, deep cover for millions of years), this could be the most fun I’ll have at the movies this summer!
+It starts as genuine frightfest and by the end of the trailer moves to “Beyond the Sea” playing while people are getting mowed down by the prehistoric beast.
+Iif it embraces what it is (a movie starring Jason Statham about a giant shark that inexpicably starts targeting beaches after being in deep, deep cover for millions of years), this could be the most fun I’ll have at the movies this summer!

 So go ahead…dive on in to the deep and enjoy some seriously cheesy horror comfort food.
 As long as you’re willing to shake your head when logic creeps in, I guarantee you’ll never have more fun!